elcoco/mint_autoinstall/README.md

 # Method for auto installing linux mint by using a preseed

+NOTE: This method is tested with the latest linux mint 22.1 cinnamon iso

 A preseed file is a list of answers to questions that are asked by the linux mint installer.
 It's the native way of doing automatic installs on debian like distro's.